Anima and animus: Stages of eroticism

-Jung believed anima development has four distinct levels of Eros, which in "The Practice of Psychotherapy" he named Eve, Helen, Mary and Sophia.
+Jung believed anima development has four distinct levels of Eros, which in The Practice of Psychotherapy he named Eve, Helen of Troy, Mary, mother of Jesus and Sophia.
 In broad terms, the entire process of anima development in a man is about the male subject opening up to emotionality, and in that way a broader spirituality, by creating a new conscious paradigm that includes intuitive processes, creativity and imagination, and psychic sensitivity towards himself and others where it might not have existed previously.

 Eve – Object of desire, provider of nourishment, security and love

 The first is Eve, named after the Genesis account of Adam and Eve.
 It deals with the emergence of a man's object of desire.

 The anima is completely tied up with woman as provider of nourishment, security and love.

 The man at this anima level cannot function well without a woman, and is more likely to be controlled by her or, more likely, by his own imaginary construction of her.
-He is often impotent or has no sexual desire.